Radiology Tests

 X-rays: X-rays are one of the most common radiology procedures.
 X-rays produce a still picture of bones and organs.

-CT Scans: A Computerized Tomography (CT) scanner is a special kind of X-ray machine.
+CT Scans: A Computerised Tomography (CT) scanner is a special kind of X-ray machine.
 A CT Scanner sends several beams of X-Rays simultaneously from different angles to make detailed study of all parts of the body.

 Ultrasound: Ultrasound imaging is a common diagnostic medical procedure that uses high-frequency sound waves to produce dynamic images (sonograms) of organs, tissues, or blood flow inside the body.